-Board of Directors Item #: Al-2022 2-504 Agenda Date: 7/25/2022 SUBJECT: nting Tullos Horn to the Access Advis ory Committee.
-FISCAL IMPACT: C C · This action has no fiscal impa act.
+Board of Directors ltem #: Al-2022 -504 Agenda Date: 7/25/2022 SUBJECT: Approval of a resolution appoir iting Tullos Horn to the Access Adviso ry Committee.
+FISCAL IMPACT: This action has no fiscal impa act.
 STRATEGIC PLAN: Strategic Goal Alignment: 1.
 Internal/External Custom 3.
-Financial and Environment Growth Management older Engagement evelopment 🗌 5.
-Agency Strategic Objectives: 🗌 1.1 Safety & Risk □1.2 Continuous improvement 🗌 1.3 Dynamic Change \Box 1.4 Culture of Innovation \Box 2.1 Be an Employer of Choice \boxtimes 2.2 Organizat tion Development □2.3 Organization Culture □3.1 Resource optimization □3.2 Safety Cu Ilture □3.3 Environmental Leadershi p □4.1 Educate & Call to Action ⊠4.2 Build Par tnerships

-□4.3 Value of Transit □4.4 Project Connect

-EXPLANATION OF STRATEGIC ALIGNMENT: The Access Advisory Committee provides valuable insight and recommendations to the Board of Directors to assist in making riding Capital Metro services safe, reliable, and accessible.
+Financial and Environmer Growth Management er Service Excellence  2.
+Stakeholontal Sustainability 🖾 4.
+Staff Dev □ 5.
+Agency Strategic Objectives: ☐ 1.1 Safety & Risk $\Box$ 1.2 Continuous improvement ☐ 1.3 Dynamic Change ☐1.4 Culture of Innovation $\square$ 2.1 Be an Employer of Choice ⊠2.2 Organiza tion Development ☐2.3 Organization Culture ☐3.1 Resource optimization □3.2 Safety C ulture ☐3.3 Environmental Leadershi p □4.1 Educate & Call to Action ⊠4.2 Build Par tnerships □4.3 Value of Transit □4.4 Project Connect CALIGNMENT: The Access Advisory of Directors to assist in making riding • - BUSINESS CASE: Does not app ly.
+COMMITTEE RECOMMENDA TION: This item will be presented to the full board on July 25, 2022.
+Directors Bylaws, the Board of ant to Section 451.107, Texas Transp Directors established the Access Advis gy to provide input to the Board of Di sory Committee a s part of a comprehensive Based on a recommendation from om the Capital Metro President/CEO each member of t the Board of Directors appoints one member of the committee, with the exception of the Chair who appoints two members.
+At this time, Chair Travillion recommends Tullos Horn as his appointee to fill a vacant position on the Access Advisory Committee.